 Knowing how public healthcare systems work helps you figure out if they can serve as your primary coverage or if you need private insurance to supplement gaps in coverage.

-• Public insurance coverage: Public insurance is cited as “free healthcare” that covers pre-existing conditions.
+- Public insurance coverage: Public insurance is often described as “free healthcare” that covers pre-existing conditions.
 But you will pay for public insurance directly or indirectly through taxes.
 The free treatment is for treatments that doctors deem necessary.
 You’ll also be limited to certain medications.
 Otherwise, you need to pay out of pocket.
 Another disadvantage is that it’s not available to those who don’t work or have tax residency in the country.
-But Mexico has IMSS, a public insurance program that lets expats enroll and get public health coverage.
+However, Mexico has IMSS, a public insurance program that lets expats enroll and get public health coverage.

-• Public insurance exclusions: Public insurance will cover basic medical treatments that are necessary for any given medical condition.
+- Public insurance exclusions: Public insurance covers basic medical treatments that are necessary for a given medical condition.
 It pays for the cost of doctors and medicine but may not pay for extra costs that the hospital charges, including food, toiletries, and so on.
-Cosmetic treatment, fertility treatment, and any other treatment that aren’t medical necessities will also not be covered.
+Cosmetic treatment, fertility treatment, and any other treatment that isn’t a medical necessity will also not be covered.

-• Public insurance claims: Most countries have similar procedures when it comes to making a claim with public insurance.
+- Public insurance claims: Most countries have similar procedures when it comes to making a claim with public insurance.
 The government will pay the hospital, provided you go to a hospital that’s assigned to you.
-If you go to other hospitals, even a public one, chances are you won’t be able to claim your medical expenses.
+If you go to another hospital, even a public one, chances are you won’t be able to claim your medical expenses.

-• Public insurance challenges: Public insurance can save you a lot of money, but there are many challenges that come with using it as an expat.
-You might have to wait the whole day to see a doctor for five minutes.
-Or you have to wait months or even years for surgery.
+- Public insurance challenges: Public insurance can save you a lot of money, but there are many challenges that come with using it as an expat.
+You might have to wait the whole day to see a doctor for five minutes, or wait months or even years for surgery.
 The hospitals you can visit are limited, and one visit requires many steps.

-When explaining to expats about public healthcare systems, I often use Costa Rica as an example because many other countries follow similar patterns.
+When explaining public healthcare systems to expats, I often use Costa Rica as an example because many other countries follow similar patterns.
 If you have to see a doctor, you need to visit a local clinic first.
-If the doctor can’t treat you, he or she will refer you to a bigger hospital.
-And you can’t choose a doctor.
+If the doctor can’t treat you, he or she will refer you to a bigger hospital, and you can’t choose the doctor.
 For inpatient treatment, you will share a room with limited space.
-This process isn’t suitable for expats.
+This process isn’t suitable for most expats.

 Local Private Health Insurance Deep Dive

 Private insurance offered by local insurance companies is another option available to you as an expat.
 Local insurance provides excellent value for expats planning long-term stays in one country.
-But coverage varies between countries and often comes with restraints that make it unsuitable if you travel often.
+Coverage varies between countries and often comes with restrictions that make it unsuitable if you travel often.

 Knowing these differences helps you figure out whether local private coverage makes sense for your specific needs.

-• Local private insurance coverage: In general, local private insurance will pay for your health expenses in the country you live in.
+- Local private insurance coverage: In general, local private insurance will pay for your health expenses in the country you live in.
 But you get lower yearly limits compared to international health insurance.
-Plus medical evacuation is usually not covered by local insurance.
-That does make it less expensive though.
+Medical evacuation is usually not covered by local insurance, which makes it less expensive.
 Local insurance systems also vary.
 In Indonesia, some plans have separate limits with US$3,000 for surgery and hospital rooms capped at US$150 per day.
-And in Thailand local plans use per-treatment limits instead of yearly limits.
+In Thailand, local plans use per-treatment limits instead of yearly limits.

-• Local private insurance exclusions: Local private insurance has similar exclusions as international plans.
-They won’t pay for pre-existing conditions and there’s also a waiting period for certain treatments.
+- Local private insurance exclusions: Local private insurance has similar exclusions to international plans.
+It won’t pay for pre-existing conditions and there’s also a waiting period for certain treatments.
 The insurance may not pay if you ride a motorcycle without a driving license and get into an accident.
 Self-inflicted injury, alcoholism, cosmetic surgery, and fertility treatment are also excluded.

-• Local private insurance claims process: One benefit of local insurance is the ease in the claims process.
+- Local private insurance claims process: One benefit of local insurance is the ease of the claims process.
 Local insurance companies tend to have direct billing systems set up with hospitals.
 This means you can go to most hospitals or clinics within the country and have insurance pay your bill without making a claim later.

 Local private insurance works best for long-term expats who know local healthcare systems well.
 But if you move around frequently, consider choosing international over local private health insurance.